 The members of the ACD are Federated Holdings (UK) Ltd and Federated Global Holdings LLC.
-The members of the ACD may also act as members or corporate directors of companies other than the ACD (including companies that are within the same group of companies as the ACD).
+The members of the ACD may also act as members or corporate directors of companies other than the ACD (including entities that are within the same corporate group as the ACD).

 Being a limited liability partnership, the ACD has constituted a governing body.
-The members of the governing body of the ACD are responsible for managing the business affairs of the ACD in accordance with the Instrument of Incorporation of the ACD.
+The members of the governing body of the ACD are responsible for managing the business affairs of the ACD in accordance with the limited liability partnership agreement of the ACD.